rails/rails/guides/source/form_helpers.md

 form_with model: [:admin, :management, @article]
 ```

-For more information on Rails' routing system and the associated conventions, please see [Rails Routing from the Outside In](routing.html) guide.
+For more information on Rails' routing system and the associated conventions, please see the [Rails Routing from the Outside In](routing.html) guide.

 ### Forms with PATCH, PUT, or DELETE Methods